mesutcan/calendar-events/README.md

 Things to consider:

+* The purpose of the app is: Consume calendar events through an API(https://orion-takehome.herokuapp.com/) and create calendar events.
+This is a single API with 3 different endpoints.
+Endpoints are secured with an Authorization header.
+I use tokens to retrieve data from them.(Each token is in their corresponding Service Class: DateService, ThumbnailService, TitleService)

-* The purpose of the app is: Consume calendar events through an API(https://orion-takehome.herokuapp.com/) and save them to the database.
-After the events have been created, user can see events scheduled for a certain year/month and they can later on edit and save the launch date of the event.
+* After the events have been created, users can see events scheduled for a certain year/month and they can later on edit and save the launch date of the event.

-* I am using Ruby 2.4.2 and Rails 5.1.4
+* I am using Ruby 2.4.2 and Rails 5.1.4(You need to install these specific versions to run the app on your localhost)

-* To run the project on your localhost, do:  bundle install and then rails s
+* To run the project on your localhost after installing Ruby and Rails specific versions, do: bundle install and then rails s

 * To populate the initial calendar objects, you need to run localhost:3000/calendars/create_events